Using Digital Data in Criminal Investigations

 3. Install write-blocking software

 To avoid any alteration in the data, the analyst installs a block on the copy being worked on.
+Private investigators, for example, gather evidence which needs to be protected from potential bias or sabotage.
 This software makes it possible to view the work without being able to change or add anything.

 4. Extract data